Bettina Grossman: Artwork

 Grossman’s oeuvre consists of drawings, sculpture, and photographs.
 A studio fire in the late 1960s destroyed much of her work, and prompted a shift in aesthetic style and ideology.
 An example includes the photographic series Phenomenology Project (1979–80), featuring distorted views of New York City seen from window reflections.
 Yto Barrada, a Moroccan-French artist who exhibited with Grossman, is working on a catalogue raisonné of her work.

 Exhibitions

 In 2019, Barrada and Grossman collaborated on a project that explored concepts of ecological devastation.
 The exhibition, titled The Power of Two Suns, was on view at the Lower Manhattan Cultural Council’s Arts Center at Governors Island.
 Prior to her death, Grossman was one of 47 contemporary artists featured in the 2021 iteration of Greater New York, MoMA PS.1’s annual survey of New York-based artists.
 At the age of 94, she was the oldest artist in the exhibition.

+Grossman's work was shown at Manhattan's Ulrik Gallery in 2024.